Can e-commerce help save the “Rust Belt”?

 What Is Fulfillment by Amazon (FBA)?

 Billed as a “pick, pack, and ship” service, FBA members ship inventories to Amazon warehouses instead of their homes, offices, or private warehouses.
 What’s the benefit of sending directly to Amazon?
-You don’t have to worry about the logistical and administrative headaches associated with inventory and shipping.
+You don’t have to worry about inventory and shipping logistics.

 When an order comes in, Amazon picks the item from the shelf, packs it, and then ships it.
 On their end, sellers get notifications, updated inventory reports, and, of course, proceeds from sales (minus FBA fees).